aimarjs/shelly-prometheus-exporter/docs/codeclimate-setup.md

 ### Workflow Configuration

-The CodeClimate analysis runs as part of the CI pipeline:
+The project includes both CodeClimate analysis and Qlty coverage reporting in the CI pipeline:

 ```yaml
 codeclimate: